-Things weren't going well in the Tomb Raider Legends: The Board Game.
+Things weren't going well in the Tomb Raider Legends board game.
 To be precise, the treasure chamber was on fire - it was falling to pieces around us.
 I have a feeling that velociraptors may have been skulking around next door as well, but I can't really remember.
 That's because the GamesRadar+ team and Lara Croft were locked in a standoff, ready to blast each other to kingdom come.
 Someone in this room had the relic we all needed, but only one of us could walk away with it.

 No honor among thieves

 The gameplay is pretty simple despite these high stakes, though.
-All you need to do is grab the artefact and hotfoot it over the finish line before your opponents do.
+All you need to do is grab the artefact and hotfoot it over the finish line before your opponents.

 Bluff your heart out